George Harrison: Living in the Material World

-George Harrison: Living in the Material World is a 2011 documentary film co-produced and directed by Martin Scorsese, based on the life of musician George Harrison, a former member of the Beatles.
+George Harrison: Living in the Material World is a 2011 American documentary film co-produced and directed by Martin Scorsese, based on the life of musician George Harrison, a former member of the Beatles.
 The film's release was coordinated with both a companion book and an album of Harrison's demo recordings.
 The film earned Emmy Awards for Outstanding Directing for Nonfiction Programming and Outstanding Nonfiction Special.

 Premise

 The film offers a biographical perspective on the life of musician George Harrison, from his early life in Liverpool, the Beatlemania phenomenon, his travels to India, the influence of the International Society for Krishna Consciousness in his music, and his relevance and importance as a member of the Beatles.
 It consists of previously unseen footage alongside a wide range of interviews, including Olivia and Dhani Harrison.